|

 徐天民 1

-琴史續 #20 2 |
+琴史續 #20 2

-Xu Tianmin, literary name Yu, style names Xuejiang (Xueting?) and Piaoweng, was a famous 13th century qin player in Hangzhou, then the Southern Song capital; his family was originally was from Yanling, upriver from Hangzhou.3) He is is said to be the founder of the Xumen tradition of qin play, the lineage being:
+Xu Tianmin, literary name Yu, style names Xuejiang (Xueting?) and Piaoweng, was a famous 13th century qin player in Hangzhou, then the Southern Song capital; his family was originally was from Yanling, upriver from Hangzhou.3 At one time he worked under Yang Zuan as a "house guest" (menke).
+Because of this he had access to tablature of music as played by another well-known player of that time, Guo Chuwang (Guo Mian).

-According to Xu Jian's Outline History, Chapter 6a3,4 Xu Tianmin "was very good at grass writing, and often used grass characters to write out ci poems by earlier people, expressing their indignation (at the decline of the Southern Song); in this way he expressed his own identical feelings."
-The Outline History goes on to say that during the years 1224/5 Xu taught Yuan Jue (this should probably be 1284/5, since the dates for Yuan Jue are given as 1266 to 13275), and that at that time Yuan Jue "confirmed that the Zhejiang Tablature transmitted by Xu Tianmin was the old tablature which Guo Chuwang had obtained from the home of Han Chazhou."
+According to Xu Jian's Outline History, Chapter 6a3,5 Xu Tianmin "was very good at grass writing, and often used grass characters to write out ci poems by earlier people, expressing their indignation (at the decline of the Southern Song); in this way he expressed his own identical feelings."
+The Outline History goes on to say that during the years 1224/5 Xu taught Yuan Jue (this should probably be 1284/5, since the dates for Yuan Jue are given as 1266 to 13276), and that at that time Yuan Jue "confirmed that the Zhejiang Tablature transmitted by Xu Tianmin was the old tablature which Guo Chuwang had obtained from the home of Han Tuozhou."

 Qinshu Daquan has two poems about Xu Tianmin's qin playing.
 See